 Published Date: May 8, 2015

+According to the rankings by district, Rawalpindi (ranked 2nd in 2014) climbs up one place to the number 1 rank in 2015 district rankings.
+This was largely due to improvements in learning and retention scores.
+Meanwhile, Chakwal the number 1 district from 2014 drops one place to second.
 Punjab’s districts are dominating eight out of ten top spots in the rankings.
 However, this year’s report shows that several districts (including Dera Ghazi Khan and Rajanpur) saw a decline in the learning score, reflected in the ASER data.
-This is the primary cause from Punjab’s overall decline in position, where it has fallen from second to third.
+This is the primary cause from Punjab’s overall decline from second to third.
+Khyber Pakhtunkhwa is represented by only Haripur in top ten districts.
+Islamabad drops a place down to 5th rank.

-The other big change from the 2014 rankings is the upward trend visible in Khyber Pakhtunkhwa, with this being the first year that the PTI government was in-charge for the entirety of the data collection period.
-The Khyber Pakhtunkhwa government has managed to show progress through an improved rank, based on considerable improvements in enrolment, retention and importantly, gender parity.
-Khyber Pakhtunkhwa is still far behind ICT, AJK, and Punjab in many crucial measures, but the improvement is marked.
+The other big change from the 2014 rankings is the upward trend visible in the Khyber Pakhtunkhwa, with this being the first year that the PTI government was in-charge for the entirety of the data collection period.
+The Khyber Pakhtunkhwa (KP) government has managed to show progress through an improved rank, based on considerable improvements in enrolment, retention and importantly, gender parity.
+KP is still far behind ICT, AJK, and Punjab in many crucial measures, but the improvement is marked.

-Overall Pakistan’s education score remains steady (an increase of 1.67 per cent).
+The study reveals that overall Pakistan’s education score remains steady (an increase of 1.67 per cent).
 This is the second consecutive year of modest improvement.
-The biggest decline seen in the scores is in the learning score, while improvements are seen in retention (survival until class five) and gender parity.
+The biggest decline seen in the scores is in the learning score, while improvements are seen in retention (survival till class 5) and gender parity.